-Pignolate are delicious crunchy sweets made with almonds and pine nuts, widely popular in Sicily.
-Traditionally, they are prepared to celebrate the Christmas holidays, but they are also perfect to enjoy all year round.
+Pignolate are delicious crunchy pastries made with almonds and pine nuts, very common in Sicily.
+They are traditionally prepared to celebrate the Christmas holidays, but are also perfect to enjoy all year round.
 Their crunchy texture and the intense flavor of the nuts make them irresistible.
-Try making these Pignolate and let yourself be captivated by their unique taste!
+Try making these Pignolate and let yourself be won over by their unique taste!

-Chop the almonds a little at a time, adding 1 teaspoon of sugar each time
+Chop the almonds in small batches, adding 1 teaspoon of sugar each time

-Transfer the almond powder to a bowl, add the remaining sugar, and beat 1 egg white until stiff, then incorporate it into the almonds
+Transfer the almond powder to a bowl, add the remaining sugar, whip 1 egg white until stiff, then fold it into the almonds

 Coarsely chop the pine nuts

-With moistened hands, take a small piece of the dough at a time and form soft balls, then pass them in the remaining slightly beaten egg white placed on a plate
+With moistened hands, pinch off small pieces of the dough one at a time and shape them into soft balls, then dip them in the remaining egg white lightly beaten and placed on a plate

 Whisk